All Episodes

 And when the Jets start doing well, there's something wrong.

-Of course, the New York Islanders, that's the toughest cover in sports, uh terms of media, they're out there on Long Island.
+Of course, the New York Islanders, that's the toughest cover in sports in terms of media.

 But the Rangers haven't done much lately since they last won the Stanley Cup.

-The Giants, there is no expectation that the Giants have to win the Super Bowl of the football season is meaningless, but when it comes to the Yankees in baseball, it's just like the drive by media covering the Democratic Party nationally.
+The Giants, there is no expectation that the Giants have to win the Super Bowl of the football season is meaningless.

-We'll be back after this stage.
+We'll be back after this state.

-So essentially the New York Yankees have rehired Howard Dean.
+So essentially, the New York Yankees have rehired Howard Dean.

-For just I love Joe Torre.
+I love Joe Torrey.

-I'm just I'm just trying to make an illustration.
+I'm just trying to make an illustration.

-Tory's class guide.
+Torrey's class guide.

 I'll be back in just a second.